hapax/hapax.github.io/assets/visual-qft.md

 	</figure>

-We can view this as decomposing $d$ into a higher-dimensional index tensor, which iterates over the tensor product basis, but the details won't concern us here.
+We can view this as decomposing $d$ into a higher-dimensional index tensor, which iterates over the tensor product basis, but we won't worry about the details.

 ##### 3.3.
 A powerful recipe<a id="sec-3-3" name="sec-3-3"></a>